TorchPochmak/TorchPochmak/README.md

 ## Hi, I’m Nikita!

----I'm just a 18 yo student, who dreams of travelling around the world🌎<br/>
+- I'm just a 18 yo student, who dreams of travelling around the world🌎<br/>
----I love learning everything connected with math and IT 💻<br/>
+- I love learning everything connected with math and IT 💻<br/>
----2023 goal: more codeforces and more C#/C++ pet-projects🎯<br/>
+- Goals: more codeforces and more C#/C++ pet-projects🎯<br/>
----I'm looking to collaborate to improve programmming skills together✌<br/>
+- I'm looking to collaborate to improve programmming skills together✌<br/>

 ---
 ##Tools: